 What Is HVAC?
 A Comprehensive Guide

-You may have heard the term thrown around before, but what is HVAC exactly?
-HVAC systems play a crucial role in our daily lives.
-When it’s hot and humid or cold and icy outside, we rely on our HVAC systems for comfort and safety.
-Often, it’s only when issues arise, or a sudden breakdown occurs that we truly recognize the significance of our home comfort systems and our limited knowledge about how they operate.
+Often, it’s only when issues arise, or a sudden breakdown occurs that we truly recognize the significance of our heating and air conditioning systems and our limited knowledge about how they operate.

-To gain a clearer understanding of what an HVAC system is and how it functions, we have compiled this informative guide to address the question: What is HVAC?
+To gain a clearer understanding of “what is an HVAC system” and how it functions, HVAC.com compiled this informative guide to address the question: What is HVAC?

 What Does HVAC Stand For?

-As you may have guessed, HVAC is an acronym.
-It stands for Heating, Ventilation, and Air Conditioning.
-It encompasses all of the heating, cooling, ventilation, and indoor air quality equipment in your home.
+HVAC encompasses all of the heating, cooling, ventilation, and indoor air quality equipment in your home.
 Let’s take a closer look at what each component of HVAC entails:

 - Heating.
 A functioning heating system is crucial to keep you warm and safe during colder months.
 Even homes and businesses in the South and Southwest require some type of heating system as temperatures can dip near or below freezing during the winter.
 Common heating systems include gas furnaces, heat pumps, boilers, radiators, and space heaters.